zhekovdobri/Angular-Pizza-app/README.md

     <app-images></app-images>
 </div>
 ```
 I used string interpolation to make my "food" and "drinks" components reusable.
 This way the code is much more clearer and short for use.
 Then I can put this reusable template with code where I want and change its value when I want.
-For this purpose I created into the "component.ts" file an array which holds the parameters with my desired values.
+For this purpose I created into the components ".ts" file an array which holds the parameters with my desired values.
 ```
 export class HotDrinksComponent implements OnInit {